Ladi Kwali: Awards and achievements

-In 1954, Kwali 's pots were featured in the International exhibition of Abuja pottery organized by Michael Cardew.
+In 1954, Kwali's pots were featured in the International exhibition of Abuja pottery organized by Michael Cardew.

 Kwali was awarded an MBE (Member of the Order of the British Empire) in 1963.

 In 1977, she was awarded an honorary doctoral degree from Ahmadu Bello University in Zaria.

 In 1980, the Nigerian Government (from the Cabinet Office of the Federal Republic of Nigeria) invested on her with the insignia of the Nigerian National Order of Merit Award (NNOM), the highest national honor for academic achievement.

-She also received the national honor of the Officer of the Order of the Niger (OON) in 1981.
+She also received the national honour of the Officer of the Order of the Niger (OON) in 1981.

-Her picture appears at the back of the Nigerian N20 Naira bill.
+Her picture appears on the back of the Nigerian 20 Naira banknote.

 A major street in Abuja is called Ladi Kwali Road.

 The Sheraton Hotel houses the Ladi Kwali Convention Center, which is one of the largest conference facilities in Abuja, consisting of ten meeting rooms and four ballrooms.